While many people pay attention to morning habits, the truly successful people know that what you do in the evening is

 Basically, you'll get to wake up and hit the ground running.

 04. Maintain personal hygiene

 This one goes without saying.
-Maintaining a nightly regimen for your body (and beauty!) include basic activities such as washing, brushing, flossing, removing makeup, applying moisturizer, cleaning contact lenses, and so on.
+Maintaining a nightly regimen for your body (and beauty!) includes basic activities such as washing, brushing, flossing, removing makeup, applying moisturizer, cleaning contact lenses, and so on.

 05. Prepare tomorrow's outfit

 Now, I'm not suggesting you buy a bunch of black turtlenecks, jeans, and sneakers.
 But it will help to prepare what you'll be wearing tonight instead of in the morning when you most need to save time and brainpower.